CRC Equity, Diversity, and Inclusion Action Plan

 As separate employers, the affiliated hospitals will develop appropriate mechanisms to collect information on membership in the federally designated groups that align with the University and emphasize the confidentiality of responses.

-Recruitment and Support of Racialized Faculty
+Objective 5.1: Recruitment and Support of Women Chairholders

-Recruitment and Support of Persons with Disabilities
+Objective 5.3: Recruitment and Support of Chairholders Who Identify as Persons with Disabilities

 The University of Toronto Statement of Commitment Regarding Persons with Disabilities affirms that U of T will

-“…strive to provide support for, and facilitate the accommodation of individuals, with disabilities so that all may share the same level of access to opportunities, participate in the full range of activities that the University offers, and achieve their full potential as members of the University community.
+strive to provide support for, and facilitate the accommodation of individuals, with disabilities so that all may share the same level of access to opportunities, participate in the full range of activities that the University offers, and achieve their full potential as members of the University community.
 The University will work to eliminate or minimize the adverse effects of barriers, including physical, environmental, attitudinal, communication and technological barriers, that may prevent the full participation of individuals with disabilities in the University community.
-The University will provide the members of its community with opportunities for education and access to information regarding disability and the University’s policies on disability.”
+The University will provide the members of its community with opportunities for education and access to information regarding disability and the University’s policies on disability

 As part of its commitment to equity and inclusion and the Accessibility for Ontarians with Disabilities Act (AODA), the University has developed supports for recruitment and Accommodation Guidelines for Employees with Disabilities.
-These supports, as well as best practices to promote accessibility, are included in the CRC guide and publicized more widely to CRC search committees and academic administrators and staff.
+These supports, as well as best practices to promote accessibility, are included in the CRC guide and will be publicized more widely to CRC search committees and academic administrators and staff.
 The Division of the Vice-President, Research and Innovation, will continue to work with the Division of Vice-President, Human Resources & Equity, the AODA Officer, faculty members with disabilities and faculty members working in the area of disability studies to develop additional strategies to recruit and support persons with disabilities to CRCs.

 Objective 5.4: Recruitment and Support of Chairholders Who Identify as Indigenous Peoples

 Objective 5.5: Career Development Workshops and Mentoring

 The University’s institutional membership in the National Center for Faculty Development & Diversity will be communicated to all CRCs as part of their nomination acceptance process.
 The University’s institutional membership in the Center enables faculty members to access a range of professional development and mentorship resources and tools, many of which are targeted to diverse faculty.
 Participation rates are high and feedback from participating faculty indicates that this is a useful and valued resource.